dev-mission/full-stack-starter/README.md

    1. If you have Windows Home Edition, you will need to install Docker Toolbox instead.
    See the troubleshooting notes below.

-4. Open a command-line shell, change into your repo directory, and execute this command:
+4. Open a command-line shell, change into your repo directory, and execute these commands:

    ```
+   docker-compose pull
    docker-compose up
    ```

-   It will take a while the first time you run this command to build the "images" to run the web application code in a Docker "container".
+   It will take a while the first time you run these commands to download the "images" to run the web application code in Docker "containers".
 When you see messages that look like this, the server is running:

    ```